 Date type

-• Multiple date types: Specify which date type best applies to your shipment.
+Multiple date types: Specify which date type best applies to your shipment.
 Note: Certain options will appear depending on whether you’ve selected General merchandise (*) or Perishable.

-• Expiration*: Walmart requires this date type for FSMA goods.
+Expiration*: Walmart requires this date type for FSMA goods.
 It indicates how long the product should be displayed for sale and must match the date printed on the packaging or the GS1 Sell By (16) label.

-• Lot number expiration*: This date type is required for FSMA goods and Infant Formula.
+Lot number expiration*: This date type is required for FSMA goods and Infant Formula.
 It reflects the last recommended date for using the product at peak quality and should match the GS1 Use-by (17) label.

-• Shelf-life expiration*: Required for FSMA goods, this date shows when the product is expected to be at its best flavor or quality.
+Shelf-life expiration*: Required for FSMA goods, this date shows when the product is expected to be at its best flavor or quality.
 It should match the GS1 Best by (15) label.

-• Lot number expiration: Walmart requires this date type for product blends used in further processing or direct consumption.
+Lot number expiration: Walmart requires this date type for product blends used in further processing or direct consumption.
 It reflects the latest usable date based on the earliest spoiling ingredient and should match the GS1 Use-by (17) label.

-• Production: This date type is required for minimally processed animal products.
+Production: This date type is required for minimally processed animal products.
 It indicates when the product was placed into cold or frozen storage or collected and should match the GS1 Production Date (11) label.

-• Date packed: Walmart requires this date type when a process alters the product’s shelf life after production.
+Date packed: Walmart requires this date type when a process alters the product’s shelf life after production.
 It applies to items like cold-stored produce, processed meats, dairy, and nuts, and should match the GS1 Package Date (13) label.

-• Shelf-life expiration: This date type is required for blended or finished products ready for consumption.
+Shelf-life expiration: This date type is required for blended or finished products ready for consumption.
 It reflects the latest usable date based on the earliest spoiling component and should match the GS1 Best Before (15) label.

-• Collection: Walmart requires this date type for harvested, minimally-processed goods.
+Collection: Walmart requires this date type for harvested, minimally-processed goods.
 It indicates the expiration date and should match the GS1 Production Date (11) label.

-• Package date: The date this item was packaged.
+Package date: The date this item was packaged.

-• Lot number expiration: The expiration or best by date for the item.
+Lot number expiration: The expiration or best by date for the item.

-• Production date for animal goods: The day this animal goods item was produced.
+Production date for animal goods: The day this animal goods item was produced.

 Load details

-• Floor loaded: Individual items, such as boxes, are stacked from the floor to the ceiling of the container.
+Floor-loaded: Individual items, such as boxes, are stacked from the floor to the ceiling of the container.

-• Pallet: Items are stacked on a wooden, plastic, or metal pallet and secured with shrink wrap or straps to create a single, stable unit.
+Pallet: Items are stacked on a wooden, plastic, or metal pallet and secured with shrink wrap or straps to create a single, stable unit.

-2. Fill out the editable fields.
+Fill out the editable fields.
 Make sure the information you’re entering is valid.

-Ship from (Perishable ASNs)
+Ship from section (for FSMA-elligable ASNs)

-1. Select the suitable traceability reference type for your shipment.
+Select the suitable traceability reference type for your shipment.

 The GLN code must contain no more or less than 13 digits, otherwise you’ll receive an error.

-Entered is the shipment’s origin, not its destination.
+Make sure that the address entered is the shipment’s origin, not its destination.

+You can select Save and exit to save your edits in the submission process.
 You can only access and edit draft ASNs while on the PO submissions page.

-ASN for PO
+ASN for PO page

 Validation

-Some of the information you entered in the previous page is now at the top of the PO page.
+You’ll notice some of the information you entered in the previous page is now at the top of the PO page.
 These fields are fixed, meaning they can no longer be changed.

 Select the Back button you need to correct an error.
 Any new entries will have to be validated again.